yougahee/Algorithm/README.md

 This Algorithm is sorting directional graph's node.

 #### How do you sort it?
+- You may count the node that visited

 #### When do you use it?
 - DAG(directed acyclic graph) -> directed and acyclic (사이클이 없다.)